 If you’re planning to visit Zionskirche, here are a few practical tips to keep in mind:

-- Location: Zionskirche is situated at Griebenowstraße 19, 10435 Berlin.
+- Location: Zionskirche located at Griebenowstraße 19, 10435 Berlin.

-- Opening hours: The church is open to visitors daily from 10 am to 6 pm.
+- Opening hours: The church is always open for visitors from 10:00am to 06:00pm.

 Leave a Reply